 Fiscal Service management and supervisory personnel monitor the quality of internal control performance as a normal part of their activities.
-Management and supervisory personnel inquire of staff and/or review data to ensure that transactions are processed within an effective internal control environment.
-An example of a key monitoring control is that ARC's Financial Reporting and Analysis Division, Manager and/or Supervisors review reconciliations from Oracle sub ledgers to the related general ledger accounts.
+Management and supervisory personnel inquire of staff and/or review data to ensure that transactions are processed within an effective internal control environment and timeliness is defined as seven days to process transactions.
+An example of a key monitoring control is that ARC's Agency Reporting and Analysis Division, Manager and/or Supervisors review reconciliations from Oracle sub ledgers to the related general ledger accounts.
 ARC prepares budgetary to proprietary account relationship reconciliations on a monthly basis.
 In addition, ARC prepares and reconciles the GTAS submitted reports to the trial balance and statement of budgetary resources each time the GTAS file is submitted.
 ARC also uses the results of the annual Report on Controls at a Service Organization Relevant to User Entities' Internal Control over Financial Reporting as a tool for identifying opportunities to strengthen controls.

-ARC management also obtains and reviews relevant sub-service organization system and organization controls (SOC 1) reports.
+ARC management also obtains and reviews relevant subservice organization system and organization controls (SOC 1) reports.
 For Fiscal Service systems that do not receive a SOC 1 report, system verification letters are prepared to document the information security controls that are implemented.
 The system verification letters are also obtained and reviewed by management.
+ARC will contact the subservice organization to obtain additional information for exceptions if applicable.